sergiuagachi/roguelike-project/README.md

 TODO list:
+	- must do fast
-	- android features
+		- analytics
-		- heal button
+		- add endings
+			- if deathCounter >= 1 then badEnding
+			- else good ending

 	- all platforms:
-		- analytics
+		- heal on fruit press
 		- inventory like on the right side
 			- maybe group pick axe and fruits into a parent class: Collectible
 			- all the collectibles should be treated the same